cbroder/acmecomdocs/site/content/magento-connector-setup-and-configuration/common-configuration/index.md

 ![log-setting](images/log-setting.png?classes=shadow)

-If send log report is set to ‘Yes’, then the  below fields should be enabled
+<p>If send log report is set to ‘Yes’, then the  below fields should be enabled</p>

 * Error Email Recipient: Email Address of the recipient, if user wants to add mulgotole email address then those should be comma separated
 * Email  Template: Select the default Template